-Victims of personal injury are entitled to financial compensation for their past and future medical and property expenses, economics losses, incidental costs caused by the accident, and pain and suffering.
-"Wrongful Death" is a legal term that refers to situations when a person dies due to the negligence of another.
+Victims of personal injury are entitled to financial compensation for their past and future medical and property expenses, economic losses, incidental costs caused by the accident, and pain and suffering.
+“Wrongful Death” is a legal term that refers to situations when a person dies due to the negligence of another.
 Wrongful Death cases may arise in a as a result of a variety of incidents, including car accidents and medical malpractice.
 Our goal is to make sure that the survivor and beneficiaries of the victim are compensated for their loss.

 Wrongful Death Actions

-Wrongful death claims are actions for damages stemming from a decedent's death due to the negligent action or omission of another.
-The deceased person's surviving relatives may bring a wrongful death suit seeking monetary damages to compensate for the loss of their loved one.
-Family members may also bring additional claims, depending on the circumstances, for elements such as loss of companionship.
+Wrongful death claims are actions for damages stemming from a decedent’s death due to the negligent action or omission of another.
+The deceased person’s survivors may bring a wrongful death suit seeking monetary damages to compensate for the loss of their loved one.
+Some family members may also bring additional claims, depending on the circumstances, for elements such as loss of companionship.
 Each jurisdiction has its own statute regarding wrongful death claims, and those rules may differ from state to state.
 For this reason, it is important to speak to an attorney in your jurisdiction who is knowledgeable in wrongful death actions to learn about the laws in your state.

 Who Can be the Plaintiff in a Wrongful Death Action?